 Malaria.com provides malaria information, research and news, a personalized Q&A, as well as community tools to facilitate networking and the sharing of malaria related information.

-Edited by Dr. Claire Standley, Malaria.com is guided by an international board of advisors from the worlds of media, epidemiology and technology.
+Edited by Dr. Claire Standley, Malaria.com is guided by an international board of advisers from the worlds of media, epidemiology and technology.

 Malaria.com is produced by Epicenter Communications.